NEHEMIAH 8: FAMILIARITY BREEDS CONTEMPT

-The phrase Familiarity breeds contempt, is often used in marriage counselling to warn newly-weds of the danger in allowing apathy into their marriage.
+The phrase Familiarity breeds contempt is often used in marriage counselling, to warn newly-weds of the danger in allowing apathy into their marriage.
 But wherever there’s a glut of anything at all, it seems to lose its value.
-The West currently has, for example, a huge surplus of literature about the Creator God.
+The West, FOR EXAMPLE, currently has a huge surplus in literature about the Creator God.
 Unlike any previous generation, the amount for books written about HIStory are almost limitless.
 It’s estimated that there are on average 3.6 copies of the Bible per household in America alone, and yet today’s generation are the least likely to be interested in reading it!

-The scene being played out on the Creator God’s stage, in today’s chapter, is about the first public reading of God’s Word after the 70 years of exile.
-The detached care over past centuries, had resulted in an entire future generation in Israel, growing up devoid of any connection at all (or even any desire for a connection), with their Maker.
-The nation imploded in time, and the children of Israel were scattered to the four winds – dispersed through the Babylonian and Persian Empires.
-It was only after some had returned to Israel, and after religious activity had begun again at the Temple in Jerusalem, that they realised how devastating familiarity can be, when it’s given time and space to bred contempt.
+The scene being played out on the Creator God’s stage in today’s chapter, is about the first public reading of the Creator God’s Word after the 70 years in exile.
+The detached care during past centuries, had resulted in an entire future generation in Israel growing up devoid of any connection at all (or even any desire for a connection), with their Maker.
+In time, the nation imploded and the children of Israel were scattered to the four winds – dispersed through the Babylonian and Persian Empires.
+It was only after some had returned to Israel, and after religious activity had begun again at the Temple in Jerusalem, that they realized how devastating familiarity can be – particularly when it’s given time and space to bred contempt.

-But if this were a Shakespearean Play, you wouldn’t at all be blamed for wondering why it’s even necessary to bother with old literature – especially when you’re busy enough as it is.
-My guess is that, by miraculously saving Nehemiah’s book from a turbulent past (so that you can read it 25 centuries after his lifetime), it was kept for a reason.
+But if this had been a Shakespearean Play, you wouldn’t at all be blamed for wondering why it’s even necessary to bother with old literature – especially when you’re busy enough as it is!
+My guess is that by miraculously saving Nehemiah’s book from a turbulent past (so that you can read it 25 centuries after his lifetime), it was kept for a reason.
 If so, I need to find out what my Maker is teaching me though it, and there’s several things that I’ve spotted with this first-time-reading of His Word:

-2. They turned out in a huge crowd for long hours to hear God’s Word, listening attentively. [v3] This level of desire to listen carefully for long hours, to what our Maker has to say, can be so ‘foreign’ to the thinking and behaviour of busy people in most fast-paced modern societies.
+They turned out in a huge crowd, listening attentively for long hours to hear God’s Word. [v3] This level of desire to listen carefully for long hours to what our Maker has to say, can be quite ‘foreign’ to the thinking and behaviour of busy people in our fast-paced modern societies.

 “The sacrifices of God are a broken spirit; a broken and a contrite heart.”
 [Psalm 51:27]

 So, today’s chapter gives us an example of what it means to “repent”.[b]
-It’s what our Maker looks for in us, as one of the first signs that we truly understand what the Creator God is like, who we are in Him, and the true measure of what ‘sin’ is, in light of being created in His likeness.
 This initial reaction of upset, should come with a desire for a 180◦ lifestyle change – beginning first in our thinking.[c]
+It’s what our Maker looks for in us as one of the first signs that we truly understand what the Creator God is like, who we are in Him, and the true measure of what ‘sin’ is, in light of being created in His image to operate in His likeness.

 But while our Maker wants to see remorse at a heart-felt level – often accompanied with tears – this isn’t where we’re meant to remain.
 Like any parent who can clearly see that their children are truly sorry for their disobedience, our Father God wants to wipe away our tears.[d]
 So the leaders of the people declared a Day of Celebration saying: “Do not be grieved, for the joy of the Lord is your strength!” [v10]

 And here, yet again, we’re often wrong in our thinking today.
 We thought we knew everything there is to know about the Creator God and His people: that His Handbook is nothing but rules and regulations.
-But this is a form of familiarity bred contempt for Him and His Plan for us.
-In reality, our Maker is all about restoring what was broken in order to celebrate with Him. [v12] Just as any Father would want to enjoy with His children, this is the concluding scene to His epic play.[e]
+But this is a form of familiarity bred contempt for Him, His purposes for us, and His Global Masterplan.
+In reality, our Maker is all about restoring what was broken in order to celebrate with Him. [v12] Just as any good father would want to enjoy with his children, this is the concluding scene to the Creator’s epic play.[e]

-As part of an ancient prophecy that is yet to be fulfilled, this particular feast will become important for all Believers in the future.
-It will form a crucial element in the process of our transition into our Father God’s Kingdom.[g]
-And so, without writing off our Maker’s story under a misguided idea of familiarity, even this chapter shouldn’t be held with contempt.
+As part of an ancient prophecy that is yet to be fulfilled, this particular feast will become important for all of humanity in the future.
+It will form a crucial element in the process of our transition into our Father God’s Kingdom[g] and essential in the future process of locating/gaining critical freshwater.
+So without writing off our Maker’s story under a misguided idea of familiarity, even this chapter shouldn’t be held with contempt.
 The events within it remain important for us today.

 In every generation since the earliest days of this epic journey throughout HIStory, the Creator’s people are seen as His treasured possession.[h]
-He’s never become so familiar with humanity that He’s viewed us with contempt.
-On the contrary, their life experience seemed to be entirely centred around His Word and a cycle of celebrations.
-The problem has never been with Him.
-The problem has only ever been with our response to Him, and whether or not that response (within us and within our children), is one of continued careful concern or a sort of carefree casual contempt.
+He has never become so familiar with humanity that He could view us with contempt.
+On the contrary, the life experience of those in today’s chapter seemed to be entirely centred around His Word and a cycle of celebrations.
+The problem has never been with our Maker.
+The problem has only ever been with our response to Him, and whether or not that response (within us and within our children) is one of continued careful concern, honour and respect, or else a sort of carefree casual contempt.

 CLICK to return to today’s “Daily Breadcrumbs”